 On the 20th century advent of government-controlled currency:

 World War I saw the end of the era of monetary media being the choice decided by the free market, and the beginning of the era of government money.
-“Even if the textbooks were correct about the benefits of government management of the money supply, the damage from one episode of hyperinflation anywhere in the world far outweighs them.

 On the abandonment of the gold standard: